Optimal Multithreaded Batch-Parallel 2-3 Trees: Batch-Parallel 2-3 Tree

 \subsection{Unsorted Batch Search}

-Performing an \textbf{unsorted search} on an input batch $I$ of $b$ items is done by calling $\f{USearch}(T\a{root},I)$ (\ref{def:unsorted-search}).
-Note that we cannot simply spawn a thread for each search that traverses $T$ from root to leaf, as it would incur $\Omega(b)$ span at the root of $T$ in the queued contention model (\ref{sub:prog-model}). \begin{defn}[Unsorted Search] ~ \begin{block} \item \textbf{Private USearch( Node $v$ of BBT $T$ , Item Batch $B$ ):}\quad{}// treat $T$ as a BBT
+Performing an \textbf{unsorted search/update} on an input batch $I$ of $b$ searches/updates is done by calling $\f{USearch}(T\a{root},I)$ (\ref{def:unsorted-search}).
+Note that we cannot simply spawn a thread for each search that traverses $T$ from root to leaf, as it would incur $\Omega(b)$ span at the root of $T$ in the queued contention model (\ref{sub:prog-model}). \begin{defn}[Unsorted Search/Update] ~ \begin{block} \item \textbf{Private USearch( Node $v$ of BBT $T$ , Access Batch $B$ ):}\quad{}// treat $T$ as a BBT